hsbc/cost-manager/ROADMAP.md

   running all the time (e.g. CI infrastructure or development clusters).
 On a schedule, [ResourceQuotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) can be used to limit Pods in all Namespaces (except for the cost-manager Namespace) and then all Pods deleted to allow the cluster to scale down.
-To scale back up, the ResourceQuotas can simply be deleted.
+To scale back up, the ResourceQuotas can simply be deleted